 - Poor or inadequate oral hygiene

 It is similar to having an injury on another portion of your body – if there is an open wound that collects dirt and germs and you neglect to keep it clean, the area will become red, swollen and sore.
 If you avoided cleaning this area, the infection would persist and become worse, leading to other problems.
-The same is true when germs and bacteria are not removed efficiently from the gumlines and between the teeth.
+The same is true when germs and germs are not removed efficiently from the gum lines and between the teeth.
 Not brushing properly, often enough, or avoiding flossing can all cause gingivitis.

 Gingivitis can easily be reversed, so the condition only continues to persist when routine maintenance is less than satisfactory.

 Patients with missing or crowded teeth may be at more risk to develop gingivitis or gum infections in these areas because the teeth are more difficult to keep clean.
 Even with very good oral hygiene, shifted or crowded teeth often still collect larger amounts of plaque biofilm.

 Signs And Symptoms of Gingivitis

 If your gums are healthy, they appear coral in color* and protrude as sharp, narrow papilla between the teeth.
 Gums along the margins of the teeth are completely smooth, following a natural contour along the tooth and bone.

 - Gums between the teeth (papilla) becoming round, swollen or blunted

 - Inflammation around the margin of the gum lines

 - Redness – ranging from a slightly darker pink to severely red or purple gums due to the blood supply under the diseased tissue area

 - Bleeding during brushing or flossing